PyGIS222/Fall2019/README.md

 # Fall2019
-Course materials for the fall 2019 course GIS222 at ASU.
+This repository contains course materials for the fall 2019 course GIS222 at ASU.